martinsparre/ClusterArchitecturesAndComputations/README.md

 ===================================
 Next steps:
 Make a GPU programs that can:
-- Take sqrt of a matrix
-- multiply 2 matrices
+- write a function to do some work in the force_calc code.